 We created this guide to serve homeowners interested in geothermal, whether you’re just browsing, evaluating your options, or in the midst of making a decision.
-While an in-person consultation and site survey is the best way to get an accurate estimate, the following information will get you started!
+While a virtual energy consultation and site survey is the best way to get an accurate quote, the following information will get you started.

 In order to install a geothermal heating and cooling system, you need permission from your local municipality.
 This review period can last weeks or even months.
 While it might be inconvenient to wait, the permitting process is a necessary tool municipalities use to regulate what’s getting installed and protect the homeowners in their community.

-An average geothermal heat pump costs between $1,500 to $2,500 per ton.
+An average geothermal heat pump costs between $1,500 to $2,500 per ton within Dandelion's service territory which includes parts of New York State.
 While the precise heat pump size is dictated by the home’s heating and cooling needs, a standard single-family 2,000 square foot home usually requires a 5 ton heat pump ($7,500 to $12,500).